TILOS-AI-Institute/MacroPlacement/README.md

 BlackParrot and MemPool Group are larger and have multiple sizes of macros.
 They are significantly more challenging than the Ariane testcase used by Google, as confirmed by a shuffling experiment described in Section 5.2.6 of [our paper](https://vlsicad.ucsd.edu/Publications/Conferences/396/c396.pdf).

 We also use the ICCAD04 academic benchmarks studied by Stronger Baselines; these are heavily used and well-known in the academic literature.
-All of these benchmarks are fully available for download.
+All the ICCAD04 and modern benchmarks are fully available for download.
 We welcome additional testcases that target criteria not covered by our existing testcases.

 **13. Are the resources used to run Circuit Training good enough to reproduce the Nature result?**